wp-plugins/wordpress-mobile-pack/readme.txt

 It includes a mobile switcher to select themes based on the type of user that is visiting the site, a selection of mobile themes, extra widgets, device adaptation and a mobile administration panel to allow users to edit the site or write new posts when out and about.

 The pack has been tested on WordPress 2.5.1, 2.6.5, 2.7.1, 2.8.6, and 2.9.
 It has been tested on WordPress MU 2.6 in the 'plugins', rather than 'mu_plugins', mode.
-PHP 5.x is also highly recommended, although the plugin will tolerate PHP4.3.
+PHP 5.x is also highly recommended, although the plugin also works with PHP 4.3.

+**NB**: there was a bug introduced in the first v1.2.0 beta release that prevented mobile users logging in to the admin dashboard.
+There was also an incompatibility with PHP 4 that made it impossible to run the plugin on some servers.
+Both issues are fixed in beta 2.
+Sorry.

 Features highlights: